Zardeax/ZefoyBot-JAVA/README.md

 # ZefoyBot-JAVA
+Created by Zardeax
+Discord: iheartcoy

 # Don't skid this >:(
+This is the only working code that is public.
+Any other code you might see might be fake or skidded off of this!

 Doesn't require anything else but a browser and it's console DOES NOT REQUIRE SELENIUM!